City Spotlights Leadership Program

 Arts and Leadership Training: Teens explore their personal identities as leaders through acting, singing, dance and spoken word with local teaching artists.
 Teens develop artistic pieces that both educate and inspire action about important social messages that impact their community.

 Performance: Teen Leaders take to the streets of Boston with flash mobs and original inspirational songs, performing in parks, on sidewalks, even on the T!
-City Spotlights culminates in a final performance of their original works in the Grand Lobby of the historic Wang Theatre.
+City Spotlights culminates in a final performance of their original works at the Boch Center Shubert Theatre.

 Program At A Glance: